In this overview, we explain how to understand the results of your completed Local Search Audit report.

 Positive reviews can make your business rank higher in search results, increase click-throughs from search, and build consumer trust in your business; all of these generally lead to more customers and increased revenue.

 Review Count by Star Rating: This chart shows you how many 1-star, 2-star, 3-star, 4-star, and 5-star reviews you have received across the top five sites.

 Top Review Sites: The number of reviews you have on every site is shown here, along with the star rating for each site.

-6. Google My Business section
+6. Google Business Profile section

 This section analyzes your Google Business Profile (formerly known as Google My Business) optimization, and reports on a number of important criteria, while benchmarking your website against the top 10 ranked businesses in your area.

 Google Business Profile (GBP) is Google's local listing and search product, which contains listings of local businesses and places.
 Listings from GBP appear in organic search results and Google Maps results on both desktop and mobile devices — this is why GBP is a hugely powerful marketing opportunity for local businesses; getting your optimization correct here is critical to attracting new, local customers.

 The On-Site SEO factors affecting your ability to rank higher in search engines are analyzed within this section.

 These factors are elements of your website — either visible on the page, or in the code of your website (which you can't see, but search engines can), that affect the site's search rankings.
 It's easier to improve SEO factors on your own site, since you have control over it.

 In this section, we summarize the findings from all the pages that we audit on your site (a maximum of 200 pages).
 You can view page-specific results in the Appendix at the end of the report.